bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 ``case class StreamData(stream: String, partitionDataList: Seq[PartitionData])`` - contains data elements that has been sent in an output stream.

-``case class SimulationResult(streamDataList: Seq[StreamData], state: Map[String, Any])`` - contains data elements for each output stream and a state at a certain time point.
+``case class SimulationResult(streamDataList: Seq[StreamData], state: Map[String, Any])`` - contains data elements for each output stream and the state at a certain point in time.

 .. _Module-Environment-Manager-Mock: